dvklopfenstein/goatools_simulation/README.md

   * [**References**](#references)

 ### Abstract
-Simulations of various sizes of study gene lists with various percentages of genes which are enriched in _Humoral response_ are simulated.
+Stochastic simulations of multitudes of **Gene Ontology Enrichment Analyses** (GOEAs) are run on sets of randomly generated gene lists which are various sizes and contain various percentages of genes enriched with _Humoral response_.

 The results are analyzed to determine the percentages the _Humoral response_ genes in the study which are correctly discovered by the thousands of gene ontology analyses.

 ### Introduction
 Using GOATOOLS grouping, we find over 2,000 genes having immune functions.
 A subset of the